Kern County proposes homeless shelter near site that Bakersfield officials recently pulled back from

 Situated on a county-owned site north of Golden State Avenue, between M Street and O Street, the 4.6 acre site could provide easily accessible shelter for about 150 homeless individuals.

-The Board of Supervisors is expected to vote on the proposal Tuesday.
+The Board of Supervisors voted on the proposal Tuesday.
 The shelter, which would operate for a two-to-five year period, is expected to cost up to $2 million to construct and up to $1.5 million to operate.

 If approved by the supervisors, the county would need to develop a funding plan.
 Potential options included in the proposal are grants and a potential partnership with the city.